-Based on the results of ILRP and TMDL monitoring, compliance with the TMDL water quality objectives and load allocations is achieved in the overwhelming percentage of samples.
+Based on the results of the routine Coalition and TMDL monitoring, compliance with the TMDL water quality objectives and load allocations is achieved in the overwhelming percentage of samples.
 These results demonstrate that outreach and education, the resulting changes in use patterns and changes in management practices, and modifications to labeling have been successful in reducing instream ambient concentrations of chlorpyrifos and diazinon to the degree required by the TMDL.
 The relatively low rate of exceedances since the beginning of the ILRP suggests that many of the changes were successfully implemented prior to or soon after 2005.
-Although exceedances are still occasionally observed, the overall trend from 2005 through September 2015 has been a decrease in the rate of annual exceedances (Figure 3).
+Although exceedances are still occasionally observed, the overall trend from 2005 through September 2016 has been a decrease in the rate of annual exceedances (Figure 4).
 Exceedances observed in the TMDL tributaries monitored for compliance were determined unlikely to cause exceedances of the TMDL Load Allocations in the named TMDL receiving water bodies under any reasonably probable scenario (Table 10).

 Continuing efforts to further reduce exceedances are being implemented through the Coalition Management Plans for sites that have triggered a Management Plan requirement for these pesticides.
 Additionally, the Coalition aggressively investigates all exceedances and conducts follow-up contact with growers reporting applications with the potential to cause specific observed exceedances.
-These combined efforts and the implementation of statewide restricted status for chlorpyrifos are expected to result in continuation of the decreasing trend in the number of exceedances for these pesticides.
+These combined efforts and the implementation of state-restricted status for chlorpyrifos are expected to result in continuation of the decreasing trend in the number of exceedances for these pesticides.

 Demonstrating that management practices are achieving the lowest "technically and economically achievable" pesticide concentrations is fundamentally addressed through the TMDL compliance monitoring (Goal 7).
 The high level of compliance discussed extensively within this Compliance Report is empirical evidence that this goal is being achieved on a broad geographic scale through the practices employed in the Coalition's watersheds.
-Further evidence is provided by the progress toward completion of the Coalition's management plans for chlorpyrifos and diazinon.
+Further evidence is provided by the progress toward completion of the Coalition's Management Plans for chlorpyrifos and diazinon.
 Furthermore, achieving the level of compliance required for completion of the management plans is direct evidence that the combination of practices employed are effective at reducing and eliminating discharges of chlorpyrifos and diazinon.
-Three management plans have already been approved for completion (Coon Creek in the Placer-Nevada-South Sutter-North Sacramento subwatershed, Walker Creek in the Colusa-Glenn subwatershed, and Lower Snake River in the Butte-Yuba-Sutter subwatershed).
+Five management plans have already been approved for completion: Lower Coon Creek in the Placer-Nevada-South Sutter-North Sacramento subwatershed (chlorpyrifos), Walker Creek in the Colusa-Glenn subwatershed (chlorpyrifos), Willow Slough in the Yolo subwatershed (chlorpyrifos), Gilsizer Slough in Butte-Yuba-Sutter subwatershed (diazinon), and Lower Snake River in the Butte-Yuba-Sutter subwatershed (chlorpyrifos).